Results & impact 5 December 2023

-When ecosystem services rendered by trees compete with each other
+Optimising the ecosystem services rendered by trees to crops

 Agroforestry parks are agricultural spaces with a few trees, chosen by farmers through successive crop-fallow rotations.
 They provide food products (for both people and livestock), fuel, and craft materials.
 The cover they provide makes farming operations more resilient to climate and health hazards (shade, moisture, soil health).
 These advantages, known as “ecosystem services” are generally studied separately and on a tree scale.